 Amy Nichols joined The Information in 2015 as the Director of Events.
 She previously held Director of Events roles at Zynga, VentureBeat and InMobi.
 Prior to working in tech, Amy worked in the financial services industry for JPMorgan Chase, Credit Suisse and Charles Schwab.
 Amy graduated from Middlebury College in 1997, and while a Southern California native, she’s been happily living in San Francisco since 2002.
 She can be reached at firstname.lastname@example.org.

 Maria DeFelice joined The Information in 2015.
 She previously worked as the Director of PR for a music promotion company and most recently at the tech startup HotelTonight.
 She’s a Texas native who graduated from Boston University and stayed on the East Coast until migrating to the Bay Area in 2013.
 She is also a Notary Public.

 We are grateful to these news and technology leaders for serving as advisors.

 Paul was a reporter and editor at the Wall Street Journal for 26 years and served as the paper’s managing editor from 1991 to 2007.
 He worked for 15 years at the Los Angeles Times as a reporter, the Washington economics correspondent and the business editor.
 From 2008 through 2012, Paul was the founding editor-in-chief and CEO of ProPublica.
 He remains actively involved as executive chairman.
 He was chairman of the Committee to Protect Journalists from 2005 to 2011.
 From 1999 to 2007, he was a member of the Pulitzer Prize Board, serving as its chairman in his final year.
 He currently is a trustee of the John S. and James L. Knight Foundation and a board member and treasurer of the Global Editors Network, based in Paris.

-Jim is the co-founder of POLITICO, the digital media company that revolutionized political and policy journalism in Washington, New York and Europe.
+Jim is the co-founder and CEO of Axios.
+Prior to that he was the co-founder and CEO of POLITICO, the digital media company that revolutionized political and policy journalism in Washington, New York and Europe.
 Jim was a congressional and White House reporter for The Washington Post and The Wall Street Journal before becoming an entrepreneur.
 Jim and fellow co-founder John F. Harris were named the 2015 Editors of the Year by the National Press Foundation.